 Rome is a city of ancient monuments, Baroque sculptures, and charming piazzas, sprawled over its seven fabled hills.
-You could spend ages wandering the city’s narrow streets, admiring its vine-covered terra cotta buildings, and eating all of the pizza and pasta.
+While you could spend ages wandering the city’s narrow streets, admiring its vine-covered terra cotta buildings, and eating all of the pizza and pasta, you can still get a taste of Rome in two days.

-However, if you don’t have that kind of time, with a bit of planning (and a good pair of walking shoes), it’s entirely possible to see Rome’s main attractions and get a sense of the Eternal City in a couple days, without feeling totally overwhelmed and confused.
+With a bit of planning (and a good pair of walking shoes), it’s entirely possible to see Rome’s main attractions and get a sense of the Eternal City in two days, without feeling totally overwhelmed and confused.
+The key is to balance sightseeing and relaxing.

 Here’s your travel itinerary for two perfect days in Rome, Italy.